-- Demographic data (actual survey or latest census data) depending on the project undertaken may include: - The population of the jurisdiction of the unit of general local government receiving KCDBG funds; - The minority population of the locality (number and percentage); - The target area population; - The minority population of the target area (number and percentage); - The number of disabled, elderly households, and female-headed households in the target area; and - A map of the locality showing the locations of assisted housing units, concentrations of minority population, concentrations of low and moderate income, and the target area.
+- ✓ Documentation of policies, procedures and practices that ensure non-discrimination of all protected classes and comply with any applicable laws, regulations, policy guidance or other requirements. - ✓ Documentation of the action(s) the recipient has taken to affirmatively further fair housing, including records on funds provided, if any, for such actions. - ✓ Demographic data (actual survey or latest census data) depending on the project undertaken may include: - The population of the jurisdiction of the unit of general local government receiving CDBG-DR funds; - The minority population of the locality (number and percentage); - The target area population; - The minority population of the target area (number and percentage); - The number of disabled, elderly households, and female-headed households in the target area; and - A map of the locality showing the locations of assisted housing units, concentrations of minority population, concentrations of low and moderate income, and the target area.